petermchale/trfermikit/README.md

 Required arguments are:
 ```
 --output PATH
-      PATH specifies the path to the directory where the results will be stored
+      PATH specifies the path to the directory where the results will be stored.
 --reference PATH
-      PATH specifies the path to the reference fasta (without the ".fa" suffix)
+      PATH specifies the path to the reference fasta (without the ".fa" suffix).
 --alignments PATH
       PATH specifies the path to a set of short-read alignments
       (without the ".cram" suffix").
-      The cram index is assumed to be present at the same PATH
+      The cram index is assumed to be present at the same PATH.
 --threads INT
       INT specifies the number of threads to be used.
 ```